algorandfoundation/xGov/Proposals/xgov-x.md

 ---

 ## Abstract
-This smart contract solves the problem of credit-risk-free coin transfer and vesting.
+This smart contract solves the problem of credit-risk-free coin transfer, founders vesting and fair inheritance.

 Many employers pay their employees once a month, at the end of month.
 That leaves the entire credit-risk with the employee.
 If they paid at the beginning of the month, all the credit-risk would be with the employer.
 To reduce credit-risk, some employers pay weekly.